 The only part of this recipe you’ll really have to think about ahead of time is the act of cooking it.
 Though, fair warning, you do have to marinate the chicken in the refrigerator for at least two hours, so it can’t really be considered a last minute meal.
 In terms of grilling, you’re going to need a grill pan or an actual outdoor BBQ.
 I suppose you could do it with a regular pan, but it won’t taste the same and you won’t have those nice black grill lines that criss-cross over the meat.

 When you grill your skewers, make sure you oil the pan or grill surface.
 If you don’t, your beautiful chicken cubes will stick to the metal and start piecing apart.
 You only want them to piece apart in your mouth when your tongue is there to get at all that amazing, juicy flavor.
-(I used my favorite coconut oil for this part and it added a nice touch of flavor.)

 The heat of the cayenne, the zing of the lime, and the sweet of the honey are all coming together in this chicken-on-a-stick.
 It seriously tastes like a summer day.
 I can almost smell the chlorine now.

 Now, I don’t want to go getting ahead of myself here.
 There are still plenty of amazing spring recipes to come (we haven’t even gotten into asparagus season yet!), but if you can find a spot of summer-like sunshine, I recommend eating this chicken in its rays.
 It makes the whole thing taste even better somehow, I swear.
 If you can’t locate any warm, yellow, filtering rays of light, that’s okay too.
 This chicken is a ray of sunshine all its own.